-"Plymouth University offered a unique experience, I travelled to a variety of interesting places around the World.
+"Plymouth offered a unique experience, I travelled to a variety of interesting places around the World.
 There are plenty of networking opportunities including career fairs and guest lectures.
 The outstanding natural beauty surrounding Plymouth provided a weekly retreat and most importantly, I made friends for life."

 Tell us what you have been doing since completing your studies

 Currently undergoing research in Sabah, Malaysia, at one of the World’s largest ecological experiments, the Stability of Altered Forest Ecosystems (SAFE) Project.
 My work involves developing a bar coding tool to detect tropical otters, using environmental DNA (eDNA).